PsychMed is a leader in the provision of Psychological evidence based treatment programs to individuals, families and

 We are a community based service organisation.
 We are committed to social equity and supporting the community and believe that everyone is entitled to receive professional treatment from experienced clinical psychologists regardless of their religious belief, age, gender, sexual orientation, culture, social, economic circumstances or geographical location.

-PsychMed has five fully staffed centres across South Australia with specialist suicide prevention, trauma, gambling, alcohol and drug programs.
+PsychMed has fully staffed centres across South Australia with specialist suicide prevention, trauma, gambling, alcohol and drug programs.